Protect your skin from damage: Know which sunscreen to choose and how to use it.

 How sunscreen works

 - Absorbing UV rays with substances such as oxybenzone, avobenzone and UV-altering pigments.
+Products with those ingredients are chemical sunscreens.

 Oils, creams, lotions, pastes, ointments, sticks and sprays—those are just a few of the sunscreen formulations you can choose from.